ICTU/ictuwp-plugin-thema-taxonomie/README.md

 ## Current version:
-* 1.2.11 - Automatic links for posts, video, podcast blocks.
+* 1.2.12 - Bugfix for ACF fields in a group.

 ## To do
 [ ] - translate all strings to English from Dutch